chasewnelson/SNPGenie/README.md

 	snpgenie_between_group_processor.pl --between_group_codon_file=between_group_codon_results.txt --sliding_window_size=10 --sliding_window_step=1 --codon_min_taxa_total=5 --codon_min_taxa_group=2 --num_bootstraps=10000 --procs_per_node=8

 A typical workflow thus includes one run of **snpgenie\_between\_group.pl** to obtain codon results, followed by one or more runs of **snpgenie\_between\_group\_processor.pl** to obtain sliding window and/or whole-gene results with various codon criteria, numbers of bootstraps, and sliding window sizes.

+## <a name="how-snpgenie-works"></a>How SNPGenie Works

+SNPGenie calculates gene and nucleotide diversities for sites in a protein-coding sequence.
+Nucleotide diversity, *π*, is the average number of nucleotide variants per nucleotide site for all pairwise comparisons.
+To distinguish between nonsynonymous and synonymous differences and sites, it is necessary to consider the codon context of each nucleotide in a sequence.
+This is why the user must submit the starting and ending sites of the coding regions in the .gtf file, along with the reference FASTA sequence file, so that the numbers of nonsynonymous and synonymous sites for each codon may be accurately estimated by a derivation of the Nei-Gojobori (1986) method.

+SNPGenie first splits the coding sequence into codons, each of which contains 3 sites.
+The software then determines which are nonsynonymous and synonymous by testing all possible polymorphisms present at each site of every codon in the sequence.
+Because different nucleotide variants at the same site may lead to both nonsynonymous and synonymous polymorphisms, fractional sites may occur (*e.g.*, only 2 of 3 possible nucleotide substitutions at the third position of AGA cause an amino acid change; thus, that site is considered 2/3 nonsynonymous and 1/3 synonymous).
+Next, the SNP report is consulted for the presence of variants to produce a revised estimate of the number of sites based on the presence of variant alleles.
+Variants are incorporated through averaging, weighted by their frequency.
+Although it is relatively rare, high levels of sequence variation may alter the number of nonsynonymous and synonymous sites in a particular codon.

+SNPGenie calculates the number of nucleotide differences for each codon in each ORF as follows.
+For every variant in the SNP Report, the number of variants is calculated as the product of the variant’s relative frequency and the coverage at that site.
+For each variant nucleotide (up to 3 non-reference nucleotides), the number of variants is stored, and their sum is subtracted from the coverage to yield the reference’s absolute frequency.
+Next, for each pairwise nucleotide comparison at the site, it is determined whether the comparison represents a nonsynonymous or synonymous change.
+If the former, the product of their absolute frequencies contributes to the number of nonsynonymous pairwise differences; if the latter, it contributes to the number of synonymous pairwise differences.
+When comparing codons with more than one nucleotide difference, all possible mutational pathways are considered, per the method of Nei & Gojobori (1986).
+The sum of pairwise differences is divided by the total number of pairwise comparisons at the codon (<sub>*n*</sub>C<sub>2</sub>, where *n* = coverage) to yield the mean number of differences per site of each type.
+This is calculated separately for nonsynonymous and synonymous comparisons.
+Calculating nucleotide diversity codon-by-codon enables sliding-window analyses that may help to pinpoint important nucleotide regions subject to varying forms of natural selection.

+For further background, see Nelson & Hughes (2015) in the [References](#references).

 ## <a name="additional-scripts"></a>Additional Scripts